Go on to Part Five

 lighters while cheering wildly after Giant’s set, an indication of their desire

-The band obliged and came back for an encore, after which there was
+band obliged and came back for an encore, after which there was quite a long

 be heard partway into Alvin Lee’s set.